Tow-Boot/Tow-Boot/doc/getting-started.md

 > You may need to erase it, or do other manipulations on your board to skip it
 > for a single boot.

-After writing the firmware, it will pause momentarily with *Flashing seems to have been successful!
-Resetting in 5 seconds*, and will reboot the board.
+After writing the firmware, the installer will report success, and depending, either reboot on any key input, or allow you to go back to the main menu, for the graphical installer.

 Assuming the dedicated storage has priority, or that the SD card has been removed, it should now be booting in Tow-Boot from the dedicated storage.